Tekmetric/interview/backend/README.md

 Then we have a JpaRepository for every model that we are using in this application. = The next layer used is the service one, where repository and mapper is injected and we provide the method to be used in controller.
-In controller, we define the rest api for all the necessary operations (GET, POST, DELETE).
+In controller, we define the rest api endpoints for all the necessary operations (GET, POST, DELETE).

-The application provides some integration test that covers different flows.
+The application provides some integration tests that cover different flows.
-Also, we can check status on the application and DB using the actuator url (````http://localhost:8085/actuator/health/````)
+Also, we can check the status on the application and DB using the actuator url (````http://localhost:8085/actuator/health/````)

 ### What's the application about? ###